khalid999devs/Numerical_Project_Team_Smashers/Linear/LU_Decomposition/README.md

 - L is lower triangular (elements below diagonal)
 - U is upper triangular (elements on and above diagonal)
 - Solves system in two stages: Ly = b, then Ux = y
-- Particularly efficient for multiple systems with same coefficient matrix

 **Algorithm Steps:**